microsoft/LightGBM/R-package/README.md

 To install a binary for the R package:

-1. Choose a release from [the "Releases" page](https://github.com/microsoft/LightGBM/releases)
+1. Choose a release from [the "Releases" page](https://github.com/microsoft/LightGBM/releases).
 2. Choose a file based on your operating system.
-Right-click it and choose "copy link address"
+Right-click it and choose "copy link address".
 3. Copy that link into `PKG_URL` in the code below and run it.

 This sample code installs versioon 3.0.0-1 of the R package on Mac.